kipply/blog/blog/content/endorsed/jits-impls.md

 So why the deoptimization?
 V8 should be smart enough to type inference that the type of `i` is an integer and that the literals passed in are also integers.

-I can investigate this by replacing the final line with `foo(i, i +1)`, but I actually still get a deoptimization, though this time the message is “Insufficient type feedback for binary operation”.
-WHY I ASK WHY IT IS LITERALLY THE SAME OPERATION I RAN IN THE LOOP WITH THE SAME VARIABLES.
+I can investigate this by replacing the final line with `foo(i, i +1)`, but I actually still get a deoptimization, though this time the message is “Insufficient type feedback for binary operation”, which is still strange!

 The answer my friend, is ~~blowing in the wind~~ on-stack replacement (OSR).
 Inlining is a powerful compiler optimization (not just JITs) in which functions stop being functions and instead the contents are expanded at the call site.
 JITs can inline by changing the code at runtime to make it faster(compiled languages just inline statically).